Lindris/Lindris/README.md

 **MY STORY:**

 - 🔭 Recently graduated from the School of Code Bootcamp.
-- 🌱 This intensive 16 week course took me from zero to programmer, gaining experience of full stack front and back end development, UX/UI design agile working, with team and development.
+- 🌱 This intensive 16 week course took me from zero to programmer, gaining experience of full stack front and back end development, UX/UI design agile working, with team and personal development.
 - 😄 Collaborating in an agile team, pair programming front and back ends, designing user research, user interface, wireframes.
 Technologies include JavaScript, React, Postman, Next.js, UI libraries, SQL, Heroku, Netlify.
 - 💬 Now looking for a role creating tech products that make a difference and create impact.
 - 📫 How to reach me: visit me on linkedIn www.linkedin.com/in/linda-harris-lindris